dddrrreee/cs140e-24win/labs/2-trusting-trust/README.md

 and they all seem to think they understand it.
 However, I've not met a single one that had ever written the code to do it.
-There is a big difference between passively nodding to nouns and verbs and being able to actively construct an implementation of an idea.
+There is a big difference between passively nodding to nouns and verbs and being able to predict the next token to type so you can build it.

 This is a pretty commmon pattern both in systems in general and this class in particular: you (especially I) can read a bunch of prose, think you understand, and then when you fire up the editor to type out the first line of code, realize you actually don't know what to type at all, and the apparent understanding was fake.
 Fortunately, the brute force solution is easy: just keep writing the code, and when you're done, you'll understand much more deeply in a way that cannot be faked.
 (Hence this class.)

 For this lab you will write code to implement Thompson's hack in three